oryon-dominik/journal/tutorials/windows/1-post-installation-windows10.md

 Open a powershell.

-Install the modern powershell.
+Install the modern powershell (as an admin).

 ```powershell
 Invoke-Expression "& { $(irm https://aka.ms/install-powershell.ps1) } -UseMSI"
 ```

-Open the new powershell.
+Open the new powershell (as a normal user).

 Then install [scoop](https://scoop.sh/).